Significant Accounting Policies

 Derivative financial instruments include interest rate swaps used to hedge exposure to interest rate risk on borrowings.
 Derivatives are initially recognised at fair value, based on quoted market prices, and subsequently remeasured to fair value at the end of each reporting period.
 Fair value is determined by reference to quoted prices for similar instruments in active markets.
 Derivatives that do not qualify for hedge accounting are classified as non-hedged and fair value gains or losses are recognised within surplus or deficit.

 Recognition of fair value gains or losses on derivatives that qualify for hedge accounting depends on the nature of the item being hedged.
-Where a derivative is used to hedge variability of cash flows (cash flow hedge), the effective part of any gain or loss is recognised within other comprehensive income while the ineffective part is recognised within surplus or deficit.
-Gains or losses recognised in other comprehensive income transfer to surplus or deficit in the same periods as when the hedged item affects the surplus or deficit.
+Where a derivative is used to hedge variability of cash flows (cash flow hedge), the effective part of any gain or loss is recognised within other comprehensive revenue and expense while the ineffective part is recognised within surplus or deficit.
+Gains or losses recognised in other comprehensive revenue and expense transfer to surplus or deficit in the same periods as when the hedged item affects the surplus or deficit.
 Where a derivative is used to hedge variability in the fair value of the Council’s fixed rate borrowings (fair value hedge), the gain or loss is recognised within surplus or deficit.

 As per the International Swap Dealers’ Association (ISDA) master agreements, all swap payments or receipts are settled net.